jakerdou/todo-simple/README.md

 ## Deployment

-This project is configured to deploy to GitHub Pages.
+This project is configured to deploy to GitHub Pages as a PWA.

 1. Update the `homepage` field in `package.json` with your GitHub username:
    ```